aestusLabs/ASNotifications/README.md

 # ASNotifications (Aestus Starter Notifications)
 Boilerplate code that makes it easy to add iOS10+ notifications to your iOS project.
 (Swift 3)

-Note: You need to make the following changes to AppDelegate

 # Set Up